Soni Yadav

-Soni Kamlesh Yadav (born 25 March 1994, Ghaziabad, Uttar Pradesh) is an Indian cricketer.
+Soni Yadav (born 25 March 1994) is an Indian cricketer.
 She is a right-handed batter who bowls right-arm medium pace.
+She has played domestic cricket for Delhi, North Zone and Railways.
 She made her Women's One Day International cricket (WODI) debut against Sri Lanka in the 2017 Women's Cricket World Cup Qualifier on 7 February 2017.